GaetanLepage/phd-manuscript/sections/6_conclusion/0_index.typ

 However, restricting our study to virtual environments is an obvious shortcoming of this thesis.
 Ideally, the developed models would benefit from being tested on a robotic platform.
 The #acr("SSL") literature insists on the challenges of integrating localizers on real robots. #draft[add citation].
-Similarly, in #acr("RL"), the adaptation of policies trained in simulators to physical platforms is a research area in itself.
+Similarly, in #acr("RL"), adapting policies trained in simulators to physical platforms is a research area in itself.
 The numerous works on _Sim2Real_ #draft[Add citation] study these difficulties.
 A fine-tuning phase is often necessary to bridge the performance gap, which is inevitably initially observed.
 More generally, roboticists have extensively covered the shortcomings of simulation.